 - freshly ground black pepper

-- Some chicken stock – about 300mls (I used Knorr ‘stockpots’ this year- but of course you can use fresh, or some that you may have in the freezer)
+- Some chicken stock – about 300mls (I used Knorr ‘Stockpots’ – but of course you can use fresh, or some that you may have in the freezer)

 - a dessertspoon of plain flour, or gravy thickening.

-- place the chicken pieces on the tray, skin side up
+- Season the meat with salt and black pepper, then place the chicken pieces on the tray, skin side up

-- Fit in all the onion, fruit, veggies and garlic along side the chicken
+- Fit in all the onion, fruit, veggies and garlic alongside meat pieces, keeping the whole thing in one layer.

-- Lastly, tuck in your herbs, then give it all a good drizzle of oil again.
+- Lastly, take a wander around the garden and see what’s there – I got Bay, Rosemary and Oregano today, and I added dried Thyme from the cupboard – tuck in your herbs, then give it all a good drizzle of oil again.

 - Roast for about an hour, checking once or twice, and moving things around to prevent them sticking.